So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 People love to be rewarded.
 In fact, 69% of them check whether they can expect some reward programs for loyal customers when choosing an online store.

-A Canadian businessman, Gabe Zichermann, formed a hierarchy of rewards according to their power to engage users and increase retention rates.
+A Canadian businessman, Gabe Zichermann, formed a hierarchy of rewards according to their power to engage current users and boost retention rates.
 This hierarchy (easily to remember as an acronym SAPS, which comes from Status, Access, Power and Stuff) demonstrates that giving free or discounted stuff is relatively costly and hardly effective.
 Instead, it’s better to choose cheap yet powerful rewards, such as introducing indicators of high user status.

 - Time-limited discount for the next purchase made in your app (Stuff)